chaul3/rof-resnet18-cancer-dataset/README.md

 ## Methodology

 This project investigates the relevance of individual penultimate-layer features in a ResNet-18 model trained for skin lesion classification (ISIC dataset).
-The methodology is inspired by the approach described in [`zhao24b.pdf`](zhao24b.pdf).
+The methodology is inspired by the approach described in Role Taxonomy of Units in Deep Neural Networks by Yang Zhao, Hao Zhang, and Xiuyuan Hu (Tsinghua University).

 ### 1. Baseline Model Evaluation